 - Use the young person’s existing National Disability Insurance Scheme (NDIS) participant plan and professionals identified in the plan to inform the planning process.
-For example, a speech and language therapist who works with the child generally on communication as part of their NDIS participant plan can assist in eliciting their views.
+For example, a speech and language therapist who works with the child can assist in eliciting their views.

-Young people who are already receiving supports through the NDIS may benefit from a more comprehensive assessment in partnership with the child’s guardian or representative and the NDIS support co-ordinator, in order to assist with NDIS plan reviews when they are 17.
-This is to provide the young person with an NDIS plan that will meet their needs, particularly in terms of funding for the supports needed in independent living.
+Young people who are already receiving supports through the NDIS may benefit from a more comprehensive assessment in partnership with the child’s guardian or representative and the NDIS support co-ordinator, to assist with NDIS plan reviews when they are 17.
+This will ensure the young person has an NDIS plan that will meet their needs, particularly in terms of funding for the supports needed in independent living.

-Young people with complex disabilities (especially those with child related costs and placement and support (CRC-PAS) arrangements) who require very high levels of daily living support, may need significant planning for funded adult care arrangements.
-Planning for this will need to start well ahead of the young person reaching adulthood to allow for assessment of needs, approvals of funding, and transition to new care arrangements.
+Young people with complex disabilities (especially those with child related costs and placement and support (CRC-PaS) arrangements) who require very high levels of daily living support, may need significant planning for funded adult care arrangements.
+Planning for this will need to start well ahead of the young person reaching adulthood to ensure assessment of needs, approvals of funding, and transition to new care arrangements.

 Transition and post care support teams

-The Transition and Post Care Support Program is provided by the Specialist Services Team and was established in response to the needs of those young people with disability, mental health needs, and/or complex and high risk behavioural, psychological and/or emotional needs who are at most risk of homelessness as they transition from care.
+The Transition and Post Care Support Program is provided by the Specialist Services Team and was established in response to the needs of those young people with disability, mental health needs, and/or complex and high risk behavioural, psychological and/or emotional needs who are at most risk of homelessness as they transition to adulthood.

 Transition officers provide direct support to young people in care to ensure they experience a safe and stable care arrangement that supports community living, involvement in work, training or appropriate daytime activities, and helps build and maintain relationships.